A Heart for the House

 Challenge:

-• Meditate on Psalm 119.
+• Meditate on Psalm 119 this week.
 The most concentrated portion of Scripture on Scripture.
 It will take 15 minutes to read.

 We will be a prayerful church.